Calls for brand spanking new migraine drug to be to be had on NHS in Wales

 Source: The Migraine Trust

 Ms. Lewis said the brand new drug “looks promising”.
-The fifty nine-12 months-old from Cardiff stated she had attempted eight remedies for her chronic migraines, all of that has failed. ““This ought to make a large difference between having existence or not and being left to rot,” she said.
+The fifty nine-12 months-old from Cardiff stated she had attempted eight remedies for her chronic migraines, all of that has failed.
+“This ought to make a large difference between having existence or not and being left to rot,” she said.
 “I cannot study, I cannot write, it’s far harrowing.
 I feel crippled and disabled,” she said.
-Describing the condition, she stated it turned into like “a crimson warm dagger caught via my eye and coming down my nostril and out the again of my head”.
+Describing the condition, she stated it turned into like “a crimson warm dagger caught by my eye and coming down my nostril and out the again of my head”.
 Ms. Lewis said she had 21 episodes last month.
-She added that she felt there has been “no person here with the expertise” to appear after her condition in Wales.
+She added that she felt there had been “no person here with the expertise” to appear after her condition in Wales.